South Australia is an ideal location for people wanting to establish a business or invest in Australia.

 - Business Talent (significant business history)

-The Department of State Development website provides all the information and resources you need to make sure South Australia is right for you, for your business skills and for your business.
+The Department of Industry and Skills website provides all the information and resources you need to make sure South Australia is right for you, for your business skills and for your business.
 This is where you'll find: